About the Author

 Working in a commercial environment gave him important lessons real world logic.
 One such lesson came from assume.
 To ASSUME anything is to make an ASS of U and ME.
 Another was the KIS principle, Keep It Simple!
 The messages were "pay attention to all details" and "reduce the complexity until it was easy to understand without losing technical accuracy".

 While working in the commercial field, Dr Robinson never lost interest in fundamental science.
 Recognizing the key points and simplifying them without losing accuracy is not an easy task at advance science levels.
 That differs from many "experts" who seem to prefer complexity, particularly of mathematics, to simplicity.
 His success with his detectors and other commercial ventures enabled him to self fund this work.
 His work started with ideas concerning the structure and properties of electrons.
 After all, he was making a living detecting them.
 In his research he came across a saying by Einstein, which went "I think it would be enough to understand the electron".
 His model of an electron, as a photon of the appropriate wavelength making two revolutions per wavelength, gave good agreement with observation.
 Particles with that structure are automatically subject to Einstein's special relativity as they move.
 He also found a fourth special relativity correction that Einstein missed.
+Later he found out that others, particularly Drs Williamson and van der Mark, were working on the same model.
 Following Einstein's thought pattern, he applied the model to other matter particles, protons, neutrons and neutrinos, and found a match with all of them.
 The quest changed to put protons and neutrons into nuclei and electrons around them to form atoms.
 His model was successful in every test against which it was subjected.
 It considerably simplified nuclear physics, elementary particle physics quantized electron orbits and much more.
 It also makes dozens of testable predictions.

 Dr Robinson in 2014, well into this study